aNitMotD/zero-reflect/README.md

 > **Zero Reflect is the name that speaks.
 > ZR is the symbol that thinks.**

+This library may distribute AI capabilities, but it does not distribute the illusion of AI judgment.

 ## What ZR Is

 ZR reflects responsibility boundaries and constraints so the user can clearly see: